Quick Summary: How Much Hair Loss Per Day is Normal for a Male?

 Factors Affecting Hair Loss

-There are a number of factors that can contribute to hair loss in men, including:
+Several factors can contribute to hair loss in men, including:

 - Genetics: Male pattern baldness, also known as androgenetic alopecia, is the most common cause of hair loss in men.
-It is caused by a combination of genetics and male hormones.
+A combination of genetic and hormonal factors causes it.

 - Age: As men age, they tend to produce less testosterone and more dihydrotestosterone (DHT).
-DHT is a hormone that can shrink hair follicles and shorten the growth phase of hair.
+DHT is a hormone that can shrink hair follicles and shorten the hair growth phase.

 - Medical conditions: Certain medical conditions, such as thyroid disease, anaemia, and lupus, can cause hair loss.